The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-x/lesson-1-linked-lists/linked-lists.md

 ## Nodes

-A node is an abstract data type that represents a single piece of information within a larger data structure.
+A node is an abstract data type that represents a **single piece of information within a larger data structure**.

 Nodes often have one or more "pointers" to other nodes in the structure.

-Consider the data structures below. **What do the nodes in each structure point to?**
+**Q: Consider the abstract data structures below.
+What do the nodes in each structure point to?**

 #### Linked Lists